Hermann12/XML_Phone_Book_Database/README.md

 Caution, if you have double entries in your phone book!
 This could rise some problems.

 Further features are planed:
+- add new contacts.
+- export to Fritz!Box XML format for re-import to the Fritz!Box router
 - analysis of data, double entries, empty content fields
 - import vCard format from iPhone
 - add a second tab for the postal address, maybe pictures